xaatu/omdb_api_updated/README.md

 ## UPDATED Features

+- NEED TO UPDATE IMAGES

 ### Additional "Movie Details" screen-

 - Users can now get a better look at poster and movie details.
-- I intend to also pull a short plot from the OMDB API.
+- Plot can now be seen, by making a GET request to the OMDB API using the movie’s IMDb ID.

 ![Movie Details](./assets/moviedetails.png)